pravlearn/freshersbatch-oct16/README.txt

 Hello
 Welcome to Git
- Git is a version control system.
+ Git is used to manage files.